SOLD OUT – Deeply Rooted: Artists’ Talk and Film Screening with George & David Lewis

 Together, BIMA and BARN are partnering to bring audiences and makers closer to contemporary book arts through both public dialogue (at BIMA) and hands-on creative exploration (at BARN).

-At BARN, Banks will be leading a week-long workshop, “Speak Your Piece: Artist’s Books with Meaning” (April 27–May 1, 2026).
-In it, she will guide participants in transforming personal stories into sculptural books through bookbinding, printmaking, material exploration, and narrative development.
+Leading up to this talk, Banks will have led a five-day master workshop at BARN— “Speak Your Piece: Artist’s Books with Meaning” (April 27–May 1, 2026)—guiding participants in transforming personal stories into sculptural books through bookbinding, printmaking, material exploration, and narrative development.

 About the Artist

-Banks’ works have been exhibited nationally and internationally, and are housed in several private and public collections, including the Smithsonian Institution, the US Library of Congress, The Schomburg Center, The British Library, the National Museum of Women in the Arts, and the Cynthia Sears Collection of the Bainbridge Island Museum of Art.
+Alisa Banks (she/her) is a visual artist living in Dallas, Texas, who investigates alternative modes of reading through the use of culturally charged materials, including fibers and found objects.
+Alisa’s artist’s books, writings, and textile collages have been exhibited both nationally and internationally, and are housed in several private and public collections, including the Smithsonian Institution, the US Library of Congress, The Schomburg Center, The British Library, the National Museum of Women in the Arts, and the Cynthia Sears Collection of the Bainbridge Island Museum of Art.
 Alisa holds a B.S. degree in Medical Laboratory Science from Oklahoma State University and a M.F.A. degree in Visual Art from Texas Woman’s University.

 Learn more about Alisa Banks here.